husseinelkheshen/Blockchain-Ticket-Platform/README.md

 #### Front end

+Samantha will frame the event portal which enables venues to create and manage events, create and manage tickets, schedule release, and validate tickets.
+She will also modify existing wireframes for the search funciton, and wirefram event listings for the explore and search functions.
+She will also code a visualization in d3.js that allows the host of an event to visualize the state of the ticket blockchain.

 #### Back end

 Hayden and Hussein will pair up to write **Validate Ticket**, **Manage Ticket**, **Manage Event**